What is a sporicidal? EPA, FDA, Annex I, oh my!

 Consequences of Non-Compliance

-Some facilities continue to use unregistered ‘off-the-shelf’ products, which may not be an EPA approved sporicidal agent or an FDA approved sterilant.
-Using a product which has not been required to submit efficacy data or human health and environmental impact data places the facility and manufactured product at risk.
+Some facilities continue to use unregistered ‘off-the-shelf’ products, which may not be an EPA-approved sporicidal agent or an FDA-approved sterilant.
+Using a product that has not been required to submit efficacy data or human health and environmental impact data places the facility and manufactured product at risk.
 Likewise, applying any product differently than the given instructions on the label, i.e., nebulizing a liquid contact product, is not compliant with federal guidelines, because it has not been tested in the manner used.
-Use of non-approved disinfectants and misuse of approved products make a facility vulnerable to federal scrutiny and oversight, which can carry significant fines for misuse, mislabeling, and misleading the public.
+The use of non-approved disinfectants and misuse of approved products make a facility vulnerable to federal scrutiny and oversight, which can carry significant fines for misuse, mislabeling, and misleading the public.
 Furthermore, it is unlawful to sell or distribute an unregistered product, which can also result in hefty fines.
 A simple Google search will reveal the agencies’ enforcement history as well as compliance violations resulting in fines well into the million dollar range.

 Bottom Line...
 Facilities Must Use a Federally Approved Product.

-CURIS System Hybrid Hydrogen Peroxide (HHP) Technology has its own EPA registered 7% hydrogen peroxide solution and paired device to engulf a space and provide ≥6-log (99.9999%) sporicidal efficacy* and its system is approved for use as a sporicide within an isolator.
+CURIS System Hybrid Hydrogen Peroxide (HHP™) Technology has its own EPA-registered 7% hydrogen peroxide solution and paired device to engulf a space and provide ≥6-log (99.9999%) sporicidal efficacy* and its system is approved for use as a sporicide within an isolator.
 The versatility and repeatability of this technology make it an ideal resource to use in spaces that need contamination control solutions with dependable sporicidal outcomes.
 Unlike the traditional spray and wipe method, CURIS System uses a fully automated, vaporous delivery system to help eliminate human errors.
-These innovative devices have onboard report generation with data tracking compliance that can be remotely operated, if desired.
+These innovative devices have onboard report generation with data tracking compliance that can be remotely operated if desired.
 Using a sporicidal* system has never been easier!
-To learn more how CURIS System devices can meet the sporicidal needs of your facility, visit www.curissystem.com
+To learn more about how CURIS System devices can meet the sporicidal needs of your facility, visit www.curissystem.com¨

 *C-diff in a tri-part soil load